naveenasivaprabu/naveenasivaprabu.github.io/README.md

 Points to become successful from a loss made trader.

-## Flash Trade
+### Flash Trade

-I don't wait for big tgt...book 5k in 10-15min it's called flash trade😂 So u can easily get those movement in liquidity stocks...
+I don't wait for big tgt...book 5k in 10-15min it's called flash trade.
+So u can easily get those movement in liquidity stocks...
 No need to hold position for many days.
 Holding a position sometimes become a nightmare😝..then why to hold? simply book n look for new trade...
 Simple